 The world's most widely circulated magazine launched this day in 1879.
 The bimonthly churns out over 62 million copies in over 303 languages.

 You've almost certainly seen it.
-You may EVEN, conceivably, have read it.
-But we very much doubt you'll have ever visited it online, and you certainly won't have bought a copy.
+You may even have read it.
 It is, of course, The Watchtower, the missionary publication produced by the Jehovah's Witnesses - whose religion requires that they go from door to door converting people, even though there's only room in heaven for 144,000 of us, who will all be physically resurrected with a brand new body.

-We're not fans of religion.
-(We worship a different kind of spirit.)
-But we do love magazines, both print and digital.
+Although we worship a different kind of spirit we do love magazines, both print and digital.
 So we're raising a glass of The Journalist.
 Cheers!

 Virtually every bar in Canada will be able to make you a Bloody Caesar which is pretty much Canada's national drink.
 It may seem odd that a drink invented in Canada took the name of Rome's most famous emperor, but though its origins are Canadian its inspiration is very much Italian.